Georgiy Sedov (1908 icebreaker): History

-Sedov kept drifting northwards in the ice towards the Pole, very much like Fridtjof Nansen's Fram had done in 1893–96.
+Sedov kept drifting in the ice toward the North Pole, very much like Fridtjof Nansen's Fram had done in 1893–96.
 In doing so they achieved a record northern latitude in 1939.
 There were 15 crew aboard, led by Captain Konstantin Badygin and W. Kh.
 Buinitzki.
 The scientists aboard took 415 astronomical measurements, 78 electromagnetic observations, as well as 38 depth measurements by drilling the thick polar ice during their 812-day stay aboard the Sedov.
 They were freed between Greenland and Svalbard by the icebreaker Joseph Stalin, the biggest icebreaker of the Soviet fleet at that time, on January 18, 1940.

 Fate

 Withdrawn from service in 1967, Sedov was scrapped at Hamburg by Eckhardt & Co.